 - ACOG Representative to Other International Ob-Gyn Societies

-- Presidential Task Forces (and meeting at time of Executive Board meetings)
+- Presidential Task Forces (and meeting at time of Board meetings)

 Election and Term of Office

-The President is elected according to the bylaws and policies and procedures established by the Executive Board.
+The President is elected according to the bylaws and policies and procedures established by the ACOG Board of Directors.
 The term of office is one year, and the President is not eligible for re-election.
 The President automatically succeeds to the office of the Immediate Past President.

 The time commitment may be equal to or exceed an average of 25 hours per workweek.